GOVERNMENT

 FUNDING

 Co-ops are independent organizations, but to achieve their missions they often work in partnership with other co-ops and with government.
 Most non-profit housing co-ops were created under funding programs established by the federal government or by the provinces.
 Some forms of support were general (directed at the co-op as a whole); others have targeted low-income households residing in the co-ops.
-In recent years, there are a number of programs that support capital projects.
+From time to time, there have been programs that supported capital projects.

 Rental Assistance Program (FCHI-2)